alexandreleroux/Animoog/map/README.md

-The interactive map is here: https://github.com/alexandreleroux/Animoog/blob/master/map/animoog-map.geojson
+The interactive map is here: <a href="https://github.com/alexandreleroux/Animoog/blob/master/map/animoog-map.geojson" target="_blank">github.com/alexandreleroux/Animoog/blob/master/map/animoog-map.geojson</a>

 Animoog Players Map - Instructions for Contributing
 ============================================

-This map is for the <a href="http://animoog.org/map">Animoog Players Map - animoog.org/map</a>, everyone is welcomed to contribute to it.
+This map is for the <a href="http://animoog.org/map" target="_blank">Animoog Players Map - animoog.org/map</a>, everyone is welcomed to contribute to it.

 Use cases